Kuingsmile/PicList/README_en.md

 - [PicList-Core](https://github.com/Kuingsmile/PicList-Core) : A core library based on PicGo-Core for CLI operations and project development
 - [PicHoro](https://github.com/Kuingsmile/PicHoro): A mobile APP that works with PicList
+- [VS-PicList](https://github.com/Kuingsmile/vs-PicList/): A VScode plugin that works with PicList

 ## License